canalplus/rx-player/doc/api/loadVideo_options.md

   - the current ``textTrackMode`` is equal to ``"native"`` (see [textTrackMode option](#prop-textTrackMode))
   - a text track is currently active
   - the text track format is understood by the rx-player

+### <a name="prop-networkConfig"></a>networkConfig

+_type_: ``Object``

+_defaults_: ``{}``

+Configuration linked to manifest and segment requests.
+This object can take the following properties (all are optional):

+  - ``segmentRetry`` (``Number``): Maximum number of times a segment request will be retried when an error happen - only on some condition [1].

+    Those retry will be done with a progressive delay, to avoid overloading a CDN.
+When this count is reached, the player will stop and throw a fatal error.

+    Defaults to ``4``.

+  - ``manifestRetry`` (``Number``): Maximum number of times a manifest request will be retried when a request error happen - only on some condition [1].
+Defaults to ``4``.

+    Those retry will be done with a progressive delay, to avoid overloading a CDN.
+When this count is reached, the player will stop and throw a fatal error.

+    Defaults to ``4``.

+  - ``offlineRetry`` (``Number``): Maximum number of times a request will be retried when the request fails because the user is offline.

+    Those retry will be done with a progressive delay, to avoid overloading the user's ressources.
+When this count is reached, the player will stop and throw a fatal error.

+    Defaults to ``Infinity``.

+[1] To retry a request, one of the following condition should be met:
+  - The request failed because of a ``404`` HTTP code
+  - The request failed because of an HTTP code in the ``500`` family
+  - The request failed because of a timeout
+  - the request failed because of an unknown XHR error (might be a parsing/interface error)